sicajc/EC_course_HW/Week6/README.md

 ## Problem 2
 - Enhance EV3 real-number individual class to support MULTI-VARIATE Functions(A vectors of floats)
-- Enhance EV3 to support minimization and maximization
+- Enhance EV3 to support both minimization and maximization mode.
 - Test implementation by finding global minimum of 2-D Rastrigrin function(n=2):

 ### Procedures

-## Results & Performance

-## References
+1. Same as Problem 1 but instead of aiming for minimum fitness, we have to add the function to allow maximum fitness too

+2. Changing the Fitness function to N dimensional rastrigin function

+3. Changing the initialization function to integer generations

+4. Changing the Input Parameter into other parameters.